By Sungard AS

 Tip #1: Clearly communicate the potential impact of a cyber incident on your business

 Explain the spiraling consequences of everyday activities and bad habits – from financial losses or fines, to damaged customer trust.
 For example, walk through the scenario of what could happen if someone left their laptop on the train, accessed work documents over an open Wi-Fi network in a coffee shop, or opened personal emails on a work device.
 What are the dangers of revealing personal information on Facebook (kids' names, memorable dates, etc.) which may be used in passwords for work applications?
-Most people may not even realise how they're potentially undermining your business through every day (mis)behaviors.
+Most people may not even realize how they're potentially undermining your business through every day (mis)behaviors.

 Tip #2: Make cyber security everyone's responsibility